The Piano Music of John Joubert

 The score of the Sonata is headed by another Hardy poem, We are getting to the end of visioning, whichrages against the futility of war and expresses, comments Joubert, not only the poet’s “adverse response to that particular war but to the horrors of war in general.”
 In conversation with Christopher Morley, the composer later remarked that the Sonata “can be taken as an attempt to express in musical terms the message of the Hardy sonnet – a message of outrage against war which remains as relevant for our times as it was for his.”

 Joubert observes that “the first phrase of the opening movement in fact sets the first line of the poem.
 That’s the way literature can be a great help to me, even when I’m not composing a textual setting.”
 That first movement is rich in texture and unrelenting in character; indeed, as Morley comments, “the writing for piano is denser than in the preceding sonatas, both in terms of busy rippling figuration and rich, repeated chords.”
 The second movement, by far the longest of the three, is undeniably the emotional heart of the piece.
 In the visionary outer sections, block chords move in contrary motion astringently, provocatively yet lyrically, glistening as flecks of beauty across a broken world.
-The movement’s desolate, searing lyricism is played out across various textures and ultimately drives a torrential climax, from which a manic central section emerges, fiercely virtuosic and exploiting every extreme of the piano’s registers.
-Pianistically this is arguably the most masterly and effective writing in the cycle, every phrase replete with infinitesimal shades of dramatic nuance.
+The movement’s desolate, searing lyricism is played out across various textures and ultimately drives a torrential climax.
+The manic central section, fiercely virtuosic, exploits the extreme registers of the piano.
+This movement arguably contains the most transcendental writing in the cycle, each phrase replete with infinitesimal shades of dramatic nuance.
 The march-like Finale packs a ferocious punch as it hammers to its pounding conclusion.

 The provenance of Joubert’s sole remaining solo piano work is, once again, literary.
 The Lyric Fantasy on themes from the opera Jane Eyre was composed in 2000 and was the first Joubert piece I played, in Birmingham and London, having been sent the score by the composer shortly after the first performance which was given in Cardiff by Adrian Partington.
 It is an irresistible fusion of themes that are, as the composer himself tells us, “associated with the eponymous heroine of my opera Jane Eyre”.
 Joubert, who had all but given up hope of ever hearing the complete opera - a veritable labour-of-love which was eventually brought to concert performance in 2016 - devised the Lyric Fantasy as an effective means of creatively utilising some of its most powerful and dramatic thematic material.
 This is a gloriously lush and lyrical work, requiring of the player a wide spectrum of sonorities and clear intentions in phrasing and voicing.
 Rather than immense digital dexterity, it demands musical integrity of a high order, in order that the climaxes be carefully weighted and set in suitable relief to the moments of more intimate rapture.
 As Paul Conway commented in Musical Opinion, the piece “is far more than a mere potpourri of tunes.
 It has integrity as a logically argued keyboard work in its own right”.
 It is undeniably the product of a master.